 The television ministry faced many challenges as the expenses were high and the more experienced employees frequently left for higher paying positions elsewhere.
 Eric was hired on to direct the television program and God blessed it.
 The television ministry grew to become the evangelistic ministry that it is today.

-In 1999 Eric faced a testing of his faith that he would have never seen coming.
-His four year-old daughter, Sierra Beth Soto, was murdered while playing in a playground in Costa Mesa, CA. He understood this was a personal attack from the Devil.
+In 1999 Eric faced a test of his faith that he would have never seen coming.
+His four-year-old daughter, Sierra Beth Soto, was murdered while playing in a playground in Costa Mesa, CA. He understood this was a personal attack from the Devil.
 Instead of questioning God, Eric praised God for allowing his daughter to be in the Lord’s presence and giving him that assurance.
 Understanding this was an attack from the Devil himself, Eric asked God to use him as an instrument to take as many people away from Satan as God would allow.
-This became Eric’s call to “spiritual battle” but it was very personal to him and he took it serious.
+This became Eric’s call to “spiritual battle” but it was very personal to him and he took it seriously.

 Eric became an Ordained Minister in 2004 and was the Pastor and Founder of the English department.
 In 2014, he was given the assignment as General Manager of the ministry that allowed him to learn about the administrative side of ministry.
 One summer Sunday morning during the month of August in 2015, his father retired and the Board of Directors and Deacons unanimously voted to appoint him as Senior Pastor of World Mission Maranatha.